hastec-fr/apash/README.md

 ```

 ### <ins>Installation with Basher</ins>
-[Basher](https://www.basher.it/) is a package manager for bash which helps you to quickly install, uninstall and update bash packages from the command line.
+[Basher](https://www.basher.it/) is a package manager for bash which helps you to quickly install, uninstall and update bash packages from the command line (does not look compliant with "Git Bash").
 #### Install Basher
 ```bash
 curl -s "https://raw.githubusercontent.com/basherpm/basher/master/install.sh" | bash